Murray Gell-Mann: Life and education

 Gell-Mann was born in Lower Manhattan to a family of Jewish immigrants from the Austro-Hungarian Empire, specifically from Czernowitz in present-day Ukraine.
 His parents were Pauline (née Reichstein) and Arthur Isidore Gelman, who taught English as a second language.
 Gell-Mann married J. Margaret Dow in 1955; they had a daughter and a son.
 Margaret died in 1981, and in 1992 he married Marcia Southwick, whose son became his stepson.

-Propelled by an intense boyhood curiosity and love for nature and mathematics, he graduated valedictorian from the Columbia Grammar & Preparatory School aged 14 and subsequently entered Yale College as a member of Jonathan Edwards College.
+Gell-Mann graduated valedictorian from the Columbia Grammar & Preparatory School aged 14 and subsequently entered Yale College as a member of Jonathan Edwards College.
 At Yale, he participated in the William Lowell Putnam Mathematical Competition and was on the team representing Yale University (along with Murray Gerstenhaber and Henry O. Pollak) that won the second prize in 1947.

 Gell-Mann graduated from Yale with a bachelor's degree in physics in 1948 and intended to pursue graduate studies in physics.
 He sought to remain in the Ivy League for his graduate education and applied to Princeton University as well as Harvard University.
 He was rejected by Princeton and accepted by Harvard, but the latter institution was unable to offer him needed financial assistance.
 He was then accepted by the Massachusetts Institute of Technology (MIT) and received a letter from Victor Weisskopf urging him to attend MIT and become Weisskopf's research assistant.
 This would provide Gell-Mann with the financial assistance he required.
-Unaware of MIT's eminent status in physics research, Gell-Mann was "miserable" and in characteristic dark irony, said he first considered suicide.
+Unaware of MIT's eminent status in physics research, Gell-Mann was "miserable" and said he first considered suicide.

 Gell-Mann received his Ph.D. in physics from MIT in 1951 after completing a doctoral dissertation, titled "Coupling strength and nuclear reactions", under the supervision of Weisskopf.
 Subsequently, Gell-Mann was a postdoctoral fellow at the Institute for Advanced Study at Princeton in 1951, and a visiting research professor at the University of Illinois at Urbana–Champaign from 1952 to 1953.
 (Note: In 1954, there, working with Francis E. Low, he discovered the renormalization group equation of QED.)
 He was a visiting associate professor at Columbia University and an associate professor at the University of Chicago in 1954–1955, before moving to the California Institute of Technology, where he taught from 1955 until he retired in 1993.

 Gell-Mann died on May 24, 2019, at his home in Santa Fe, New Mexico.